daphnitely/daphne-acting/index.md

 - Wrote Progressive Web App with Typescript and React to extract prominent colors from images.
 - Ported functionality to separate native Android app in Kotlin and published on [Google Play](https://play.google.com/store/apps/details?id=com.tigerxdaphne.colorbreakdown&hl=en_CA).

+### Blog

+- [**"Making Nested Lists with Android Spannables in Kotlin"**](https://medium.com/swlh/making-nested-lists-with-android-spannables-in-kotlin-4ad00052912c) - 8.5K+ views and was published by The Startup, Medium's largest active publication with 8M monthly readers.
+Taught how to insert nested bullet lists into Android TextView and created a lean sample Android application to walk through a step-by-step approach.
+- [**"My Remote Summer Internship at Lyft"**](https://medium.com/swlh/my-remote-summer-internship-at-lyft-8aed1460b5a9) - 3.5K+ views on my internship learnings and takeaways for other students.
+- [**"Advice from Full-timers at Hootsuite to Co-ops"**](https://medium.com/hootsuite-engineering/https-medium-com-daphne-liu97-advice-from-full-timers-at-hootsuite-to-co-ops-cb998702486a) - 1K+ views on my interviews with Hootsuite’s CEO, Vice President,Director, manager, and software engineers to share their advice for future interns.

 ### Awards

 <div class="float-images">